tknrsgym/quara/docs/index.rst

 License
 =======

-this project is licensed under the Apache License, Version 2.0.
+this project is licensed under the XXX.

 Indices and tables